rubiety/flight_leverage/source/blog/DRAFT-first-on-emirates-a380-review.markdown

 title: Flight Review - First Class on the Emirates A380
 ---

-Amidst a recent trip I did to Asia on a [stretched United redemption], I spotted an opportunity to fulfill one of my long-time dreams: fly first class on the Emirates A380.
+Amidst a recent trip I did to Asia on a stretched United redemption, I spotted an opportunity to fulfill one of my long-time dreams: fly first class on the Emirates A380.
 Typically priced quite high ($20,000 or more for a round trip from New York to Dubai), and knowing Emirates lack of alliance made it difficult to acquire on miles, I knew I had to take advantage of the opportunity.

 Emirates operates a few little-known "tag routes" in their network on the A380, including a Bangkok to Hong Kong flight that's only three hours long.
 While checking fares for various airlines on this (most around $200 one-way in Economy), I happened to notice that the *first class* fare on the Emirates A380 was only $640!
 Though still about three times that of economy, I just couldn't resist thought of sampling what is arguably the best first class experience in the world on "BlingAir" for far less than $1,000.